hcji/ProSAP_Pages/docs/TPP_NPA.md

  menu.
 There are three methods for choosing: TPP method, NPARC method and Distance based method.

+Each data table of the input should include the following columns:

+- *Accession*: This column is necessary, which is the ID of the protein.
+It can be uniprot id or/plus gene name or anything else.
+- *Tx*: These columns should include the relative abundances of each protein.
+The abundances are normalized by dividing the abundances under 37 C. The *x* in the column name should be replaced with the temperture, which can be integer or float.

+If there are values much higher than 1 in your input table, there will be a warning reminding you that the data may be un-normlized.
+If you are sure that you did, ignore it.

 ## Parameters

 ### TPP method